The Pennine Cycleway

-Named after and mirroring the famous long distance walking route along the spine of England, the 355 miles long Pennine Cycleway between Derby and Berwick upon Tweed is split into 3 maps.
+Named after and mirroring the famous long distance walking route along the spine of England, the 355 mile long Pennine Cycleway between Derby and Berwick upon Tweed is split into 3 maps.

 The most northern 104 miles links the North Pennines with the near border town of Berwick upon Tweed and traverses some of England’s most dramatic unspoilt landscapes.
 After briefly sharing the C2C Cycle Route, the climbs through the North Pennines are replaced by the hilly sections of Hadrian’s Wall country.